Python

 Pandas and pandas-datareader

-A signature-preserving decorator for Python 2.
+• A signature-preserving decorator for compatibility with Python 2.

 Python, Cython, pytest, Sphinx, reStructuredText.